 automatic macro variables

 Automatic macro variables are macro variables created by the macro processor.
 For example, SYSDATE contains the date SAS is invoked.
-See Chapter 12, "Macro Language Elements," on page 147 for a list of automatic macro variables, and Chapter 13, "Macro Language Dictionary," on page 163 for a description of these automatic macro variables.
+See Chapter 12, "Macro Language Elements," on page 153 for a list of automatic macro variables.

 macro facility interfaces